LaswitchTech/coreAuth/README.md

 ![Version](https://img.shields.io/github/v/release/LaswitchTech/coreAuth?label=Version&style=for-the-badge)

 ## Description
-The `coreAuth` package is a library that provides IMAP utilities for the Laswitch Core Framework.
-The classes in this package are used by the other packages in the framework to provide SMS utilities for the framework.
+The `coreAuth` package is a library that provides a set of tools to help you build applications with user authentication in PHP.

 ## License
 This software is distributed under the [MIT](LICENSE) license.